AndreaBarbon/Fintech-smart-contract/README.md

 ## Smart Contract

 Create a directory `contracts` and a file `words.sol` inside it.
-Write your contract code in Solidity there.
+Write your contract code in Solidity there, or paste the code from the [provided file](https://github.com/AndreaBarbon/Fintech-smart-contract/blob/main/words.sol).

 ## Test Locally

 Create a directory `test` and a file `words.js` inside it.
-Write some tests, then use `npx hardhat test` to run them.
+Write some tests followin [this guide](https://hardhat.org/tutorial/testing-contracts#writing-tests), or paste the code from the [provided file](https://github.com/AndreaBarbon/Fintech-smart-contract/blob/main/words.js), then use `npx hardhat test` to run them.

 ## Deploy to Testnet